mmbman/Katagiri/1983-10-29-Arts-and-Buddhism.md

 This time, when I [went] back [to Japan], I felt many things [about] Buddhism in Japan [and] the United States. [...]
 There are lots of things I would have to think [about]; how [...]
 I should deal with Buddhism in the United States or in Japan.
 I don’t know exactly what to do.
 But very naturally I realized that there are many problems, many questions, in American Buddhism.
 But not only in American Buddhism – in Japanese Buddhism, too.

-Dogen Zenji continually mentions *bendo*, [which] means literally “transaction of the way,” or, what would you say... *bendo* is usually translated as “practice,” but *bendo* is something more than practice, because [it is] something you have to do, practically.
+Dōgen Zenji continually mentions *bendo*, [which] means literally “transaction of the way,” or, what would you say... *bendo* is usually translated as “practice,” but *bendo* is something more than practice, because [it is] something you have to do, practically.
 So *bendo* means literally “transaction of the way,” or sometimes people translate it as “negotiation with the way.”
 But [this] transaction of the way or negotiation of the way means to expend one’s every possible effort or energy into the way.
 Constantly the focus of your effort or energy should be on the way.

-So Dogen Zenji [says that] this *bendo* shouldn’t be seen in terms of life and death, but life and death should be in terms of *bendo*.
-This is a very important point [that] Dogen Zenji mentions.
+So Dōgen Zenji [says that] this *bendo* shouldn’t be seen in terms of life and death, but life and death should be in terms of *bendo*.
+This is a very important point [that] Dōgen Zenji mentions.

 Buddhism is nothing but religion, but I don’t know the meaning of this term *religion* in English.
 But anyway... well, let me say [that] Buddhism is religion in the common sense.
 So if Buddhism is religion, Buddhism [should be something giving] perfect peace or harmony to human beings.
 This *human being* shouldn’t be considered in the realm of human desires, but [rather] this human being should be considered in terms of the equal level of all sentient beings, including trees, birds, et cetera.
 At that time, human beings can live in peace and harmony.